Learn to code online with these six websites

 These courses can help you launch a career in coding or enhance your existing skills

-As we mentioned, there are plenty of good and not-so-good online coding courses.
-So, to separate the good from the bad, we considered the following criteria when selecting the top programs:
+There are plenty of great online coding courses, but there are also a plethora of not-so-good online coding courses.
+To bring the cream to the top, we considered the following criteria when selecting the top programs:

 - Does it include a certification?